terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

   * Zhongda Zhang
 * Question: DSpace 7.0 and local changes
   * Question from George Kozak
-  * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
+  * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
 * Integrating with other Library Applications
-  * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
+  * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->

 +++